manelpuig/rUBot_mecanum_ws/Documentation/03_rUBot_mecanum_control.md

 The objective of this lab session is:
 - take into account the number of laser beams of your Lidar in the python code
-- verify the designed holonomic self-navigation node you have created for virtual environment in the previous activity.
+- verify the designed holonomic self-control node you have created for virtual environment in the previous activity.

 Upload the:
 - rubot_self_control_holonomic.launch and rubot_self_control_holonomic.py files